-Poorly structured work schedules can wreak havoc on employees sleep cycles.
+Poorly structured work schedules can wreak havoc on employee’s sleep cycles.
 In fact, around the nation, employees have cited shift work schedules as one of the leading causes feeling stressed, tired, and fatigued.
-This is due to the fact that shift work schedules can disrupt circadian rhythms and sleep patterns.
+This is due to the fact that shift work schedules can disrupt body clocks and sleep patterns.

 When employees are unable to obtain the appropriate amount of restorative sleep between their shifts, this results in accumulating sleep debt.
 Sleep debt is the amount of restorative sleep you should be getting each night minus the actual amount of sleep you are getting.
 Shifts that are consecutive, whether day or night shifts, will wrack up a sleep debt.